Ellis, Tim & Turnbull, James & Knowles, TG & Lines, Jeffrey & Auchterlonie, Neil

 The buyer-driven expectation for more and cheaper salmon has pushed salmon farming beyond the biological limits of fish and the surrounding environment.

-Although stocking densities vary by country and region, a single site in Newfoundland, Canada, with 10 sea cages is stocked with up to 1-million juvenile salmon¹⁵, compared to an estimated 3.4 million wild adult Atlantic salmon in the entire North Atlantic¹⁶.
+Although stocking densities vary by country and region, a single planned site in Newfoundland, Canada, will include 10 sea cages stocked with up to 1 million juvenile salmon, compared to an estimated 2 million wild adult Atlantic salmon in the entire North Atlantic.
 The extreme, unnatural concentration of salmon in sea cages creates favorable conditions for parasites and viruses.

-In Atlantic Canada, for example, the first outbreak of infectious salmon anemia (ISA) was recorded in sea cages in 1996¹⁷, causing wide-spread death among infected fish and leading to the government ordered slaughter of nearly 300,000 salmon in infected areas.¹⁸
+In Atlantic Canada the first outbreak of ISA was recorded in sea cages in 1996, causing widespread death among infected fish and leading to the government-ordered slaughter of nearly 300,000 salmon in infected areas.

-Other interventions like the use of wrasse, a small fish that can eat lice off salmon in sea cages have had mixed results,²⁷ and resulted in extreme mortality rates for the cleaner fish themselves.²⁸ Overall, it is estimated the industry spends $1.3 billion CAD per year fighting against tiny sea lice.²⁹
+Other interventions like the use of wrasse, a small fish that can eat lice off salmon in sea cages have had mixed results, and resulted in extreme mortality rates for the cleaner fish themselves.
+Overall, it is estimated the industry spends almost US$900 million per year fighting against tiny sea lice.

-Farmed salmon also raises human health concerns, thanks to its higher levels of contaminants and the overuse of antibiotics, which may lead to chemical residues and antibiotic resistant bacteria.³⁰
+Farmed salmon also raises human health concerns, thanks to its higher levels of contaminants and the overuse of antibiotics, which may lead to chemical residues and antibiotic resistant bacteria.

 CONCLUSION